Iltis-class gunboat: Design

-By the early-1890s, the navy began planning to replace the older vessels of the and es, though they expected the Wolfs to remain in service until 1908.
+By the early 1890s, the navy began planning to replace the older vessels of the and es, though they expected the Wolfs to remain in service until 1908.
 An early proposal in 1892 envisioned ordering four more s on top of the six already under construction, but the idea came to nothing.
 The Oberkommando der Marine (Naval High Command) requested a total of nine gunboats to be operational by the end of the decade.
-But the loss of the gunboat —one of the Wolf-class ships—necessitated an immediate replacement, which was added to the 1898 naval budget.
-The new ship was planned to patrol the German colonial empire; requirements included engines powerful enough for the ship to steam up the Yangtze in China, where the new gunboat was intended to be deployed.
-The ships would carry only a light armament, as they were not intended to engage in combat with equal counterparts; the ships would only be used to patrol the colonies.
-Six ships were built in three identical pairs; each subsequent pair of vessels introduced incremental improvements to the class.
+However, the loss of the gunboat —one of the Wolf-class ships—necessitated an immediate replacement, which was added to the 1898 naval budget.
+The new ship was planned to patrol the German colonial empire; requirements included engines powerful enough for the ship to steam up the Yangtze in China, where she was intended to be deployed.
+The ship would carry only a light armament, as she was not intended to engage in combat with equal counterparts; she would only be used to patrol the colonies.
+Additional vessels were soon authorized, and in total six ships were built in three identical pairs, with each subsequent pair of vessels introducing incremental improvements to the class.